 Warwick’s three children, and, by the late 20’s, their young families, spent almost every summer at their holiday residence.

 When the Government decided to retain the land requisitioned in 1943, Warwick’s eldest son Philip Draper was furious.
 He fought hard to regain Sheepleaze using a wide range of influential London friends.
-In the 70’s he became a leading figure in the Tyneham Action Group‘s campaign to get the Army out of Dorset and return the land to its former owners.
+In the 70’s he became a leading figure in the Tyneham Action Group‘s campaign to get the Army out of the Tyneham valley so that its former residents and families could have the option to return.